 Bryce Canyon National Park: The summer before graduate school, I completed a three-month internship working as a dark-sky interpretive ranger at Bryce Canyon National Park.
 While there, I led formal and informal constellation tours, gave a weekly ranger talk, and worked booths at their annual astronomy festival.
 The programs I led emphasized the cultural and environmental importance of dark skies.

-In addition to my ranger talks at Bryce Canyon, I have given public-level talks in several venues, including my undergraduate research symposium, the Asheville astronomy club, the Utah astronomy club, and Salt Lake City's Astronomy on Tap.
+In addition to the above programs, I have given public-level talks in several venues, including my undergraduate research symposium, the Asheville astronomy club, the Utah astronomy club, and Salt Lake City's Astronomy on Tap.